skupperproject/skupper-example-bookinfo/README.md

 ## Step 3: Observe that the application does not work

-The web address for the Bookinfo app can be discovered from the console for namespace `aws-eu-west` cluster:
+The web address for the Bookinfo application can be discovered from namespace `aws-eu-west`:

     $ echo $(kubectl get service/productpage -o jsonpath='http://{.status.loadBalancer.ingress[0].hostname}:9080')

-Open the address in a web browser.
-The productpage responds but the page will show errors because the back-end services are not yet available.
+Open the address in a web browser. _Productpage_ responds but the page will show errors because the services in namespace `laptop` are not reachable.

 Let's fix that now.